1. Purpose

 DGSOM follows National Board of Medical Examiners (NBME) standards for exam delivery.

-1. (3g.1) The testing environment will be fair, consistent, respectful, and quiet for all students.
+1. (3g.1) Exams will be administered in a fair, consistent, respectful, and quiet environment

 • (3h) Exam Room Integrity & Permitted Items